As an investment institute, the Fralin Life Sciences Institute has been stimulating young minds about science for 16 years.

 Beginning its 16th year this fall, Kids’ Tech University, is a hands-on and interactive STEM initiative specifically geared toward children aged 9-12.
 It aims to engage children and inspire them to consider the vast field of life sciences for potential careers.

-Kids’ Tech University hosts 160 children in Virginia Tech’s Steger Hall four Saturdays during the dpring semester.
+Kids’ Tech University hosts 160 children in Virginia Tech’s Steger Hall four Saturdays during the spring semester.
 The kids gather for an interactive lecture by a Virginia Tech professor, who introduces the theme of the day and explains research, while the children’s parents gather in another building and watch the lecture remotely.

 After the lecture, the parents and kids enjoy lunch at Owens Dining Hall before returning to Steger, which by then has been transformed into a STEM wonderland of a multitude of hands-on activities to appeal to the inner scientist in any kid.
 Together, the children and their parents explore the various activities for the afternoon.